LNB – Low-Noise Block

 C-Band IF = LO – Rx Frequency

-Receiver is an iDirect X5 satellite router with a Rx IF range of 950 – 2150 MHz
+The satellite modem is an iDirect X5 satellite router with an Rx IF range of 950 – 2150 MHz.

 10.7 GHz – 9.75 GHz = 0.95 GHz & 11.7 GHz – 9.75 GHz = 1.95 GHz